BY: T. Franklin Murphy | October 2017 (edited 2018)

 The self is a complicated subject.
 We are encouraged to discover the self.
-In noble vagueness this makes sense but in practicality simple definitions of self flounder, grasping to identify the dynamic being behind the action.
-We settle for simple labels; I’m honest; I’m smart; I’m a victim; I’m a drug abuser.
+In noble vagueness, this makes sense but in practicality simple definitions of self flounder, grasping to identify the dynamic being behind our action, we either become stumped or deceived.
+Instead of dwelling on the wonder of complexity, in awe for what we cannot know, we settle for simple labels; I’m honest; I’m smart; I’m a victim; I’m a drug abuser.

-We need these labels to function in a world of language.
+We need conceptual labels to function and share knowledge in a world of language.
 But with utility, we lose the gifts of complexity.
 Simpleness has a significant cost, weakening experience, and intruding on openness.
-Our dependence on prefixed labels diminishes flexibility to the novel.
+Our dependence on prefixed labels diminishes flexibility to receive the novel.

-We shouldn’t abandon examinations into self.
-Understanding underlying motivations, histories and patterns of thought and action is enlightening.
-Knowledge of self is the building blocks of self.
-The loss occurs when our labels of self become rigid, demanding confirmations rather than open investigations.
-These mindsets refer to self-confirming biases.
+We shouldn’t abandon examinations into self just because we can't achieve a neat understanding.
+Knowing underlying motivations, histories along with current patterns of thought and action is enlightening (and helpful).
+Knowledge of self is the building blocks of identity.
+The loss is incurred when self-knowledge gives way to rigid labels, demanding confirmations rather than continued open investigations.
+These mindsets create self-confirming biases.